The Link Between Alcohol and Cancer

 Mouth and Throat Cancers

-Drinking alcohol increases the risk of developing mouth and throat cancers.
+Drinking alcohol increases the risk of developing mouth, throat, and esophagus cancers.
 The risk goes up even more for people who smoke as well as drink.
 About 7 out of 10 patients with oral cancer are heavy drinkers.

 According to some studies, the risk of these cancers in heavy drinkers and smokers may be as much as 100 times more than the risk of these cancers in people who don't smoke or drink.